 Photography, for me, is escapism.
 When I look through my camera, I see what I want to see and forget about the world around for a moment.
 I’m in a happy bubble, another reality I create for myself and like to get lost into.
 By sharing my photos, I hope to give others a moment of escapism.

 I am interested in textures, patterns, contrasts and things that I find visually striking.
-I am not interested in showing what the object actually is; I focus on the aesthetic and the form.
-Hence my pictures tend to be abstract.
+I am not interested in showing what the object actually is; I focus on the aesthetic and the form, so my pictures tend to be abstract.

 I have a background in fine art and film photography, with an interest in minimalism, urbex and architecture.
 My photos are very rarely edited as I prefer playing with the camera to playing with the computer.